guillemontecinos/itp_fall_2018_open_source_studio/final_project/translating.md

 # Contributing to p5.js website internationalization

 If you want to contribute with p5.js website translations you are in the right place.
-You can be improve content already translated -at the reference, examples or other pages within the website- as well as start a new language translation.
+You can be improve content that has been already translated -at the reference, examples or other pages within the website- as well as start a new language translation.
 Some topics of this documentation were taken from the README.md file of this repo.

 Before starting to contribute there are some important things you have to consider: